Smarter Heating: My Guide to Automated Comfort and Lower Bills

 Best Practices for Users and Installers

-3. Master the Art of Zoning.
-The single biggest energy-saving feature of modern systems is zoning—the ability to heat different areas independently.
-Use smart TRVs or smart vents to create zones for different rooms or areas of your house.
-[5] Be ruthless in your scheduling.
-A bedroom doesn't need to be at 21°C during the day.
-The living room doesn't need to be warm in the middle of the night.
-Create schedules that reflect your actual use of each space.
-This granular control is the cornerstone of efficient home automation central heating.
+3. Become a Master of Zoning.
+The biggest money-saver in modern heating is the ability to heat rooms independently.
+Use smart TRVs to create different zones.
+Be ruthless with your schedules!
+The bedroom doesn't need to be 21°C all day, and the living room doesn't need to be toasty at 3 AM.
+Create schedules that match how you actually live.
+This granular control is the key to massive efficiency gains.

 Advanced Strategies with Home Assistant